Beware Of These Social Media Mistakes When Promoting Your Business

 This is a common problem for any business type and marketing method.
 Before doing something, one needs to decide what to do.
 In SMM, you should set a clear goal, think of how you can achieve it (what social media to use, what type of content, etc.) and… how to measure the results.

 In order to understand whether your strategy worked or not, you need to measure the results.
 Promoting a brand is not a goal because there’s no clear line that could show that you’re done.
-So, use statistics such as the number of follower/unfollowers, number of leads or sales, etc.
+So, use statistics such as the number of followers/unfollowers, number of leads or sales, etc.

 And don’t forget: attracting followers and engaging them is great, but if all this doesn’t influence your sales, it’s still a failure meaning you’ll have to change your strategy.